martinbarge/sml5202-2022-JaneSmith/javascript-basics.md

 ---

 <h1>JavaScript Basics</h1>
-<p>On this page, you can learn three very basic JavaScript examples, and read through the code extracts and explanations.</p>
+<p>On this page, we work through three basic JavaScript examples, showing the code extracts and explaining how it works.</p>
+<p>Through these examples, you will learn how to get and respond to user input.</p>
 <p>You can also copy the code extracts from the grey code boxes and try them on your own website.</p>

 <h2>1.
 A Simple Alert Box</h2>